 “The reason why the Pure Innovations programme works really well is because we’ve got a really strong relationship with each other,” says Rachel Halliwell, people development specialist, emerging talent and accessibility, at the firm.
 “We really think we’re helping to change these young people’s lives.”

 Horwich Farrelly began working with Pure Innovations in 2018.
 In its first year it offered three-month placements to two young people, but this increased to three in 2019.
 Two interns began placements this year, but their programme has been paused due to the ongoing pandemic.

 “They need to be in the office to learn the skills that they need and they need the support from their supervisors,” explains Halliwell.
 “They wouldn’t be able to do the job at home.”

 Halliwell, a former teacher who specialises in teaching people with special educational needs, says she is frequently meeting virtually with the interns and their supervisors to ensure they are looking after their wellbeing, and is keen that their internship resumes as soon as it is safe and practicable to do so.

 After they attend college training and a work placement at a hospital, in which they develop key work skills, all potential interns are invited to a development day at Horwich Farrelly.
 They take part in informal interactive workshops so the organisation can assess who would be the best fit for its roles.

 “We need to assess what their needs are, what their abilities are and they need to get a sense of what Horwich Farrelly is like as an organisation and whether we were the right placement for them,” says Halliwell.

 For example, one intern who used to work at a police force decided to take a placement with the firm.
+Her internship is in Horwich Farrelly’s intelligence team, which aligned well with her previous experience and interests.
 She has just moved into a permanent role in Horwich Farrelly’s intelligence team, which aligned well with her previous experience and interests.